 7. Patient Onboarding

-Visiting a hospital can be stressful for patients, so healthcare providers are increasingly using intelligent automation to streamline patients onboarding.
-This includes gathering the patient’s medical data, demographics and insurance information, then identifying next steps for administrators and medical staff, plus creating or updating electronic patient records.
+Visiting a hospital can be stressful for patients, so healthcare providers are increasingly using intelligent automation to streamline patient onboarding.
+This includes gathering the patient’s medical data, demographics, and insurance information, then identifying the next steps for administrators and medical staff, plus creating or updating electronic patient records.

 8. Regulatory Compliance

 The regulatory environment for healthcare continues to evolve and change, bringing new responsibilities to bear on providers in terms of data security and privacy, as well as tracking and auditing medical procedures.
 With intelligent automation, providers can ensure they have robust and up-to-date systems in place to demonstrate compliance.

 When the pandemic hit, healthcare providers had to ramp up services to meet the increased and unexpected demand.
 Using digital workers, they have met the challenge of processing tests and communicating results to their relevant populations, reducing error rates and speeding up vital services.